 What is your current career?

-I am a scrum master and agile coach at a military organization.
-I lead a group of scrum masters and together we support multiple tech teams to help them get organized, prioritize their work, collaborate effectively, and implement practices to increase their productivity and performance.
+I am an agile coach for various military organizations.
+I coach groups of scrum masters and together we support multiple tech teams to help them get organized, prioritize their work, collaborate effectively, and implement practices to increase their productivity and performance.

 I also host a podcast, “Hardcore Soft Skills,” where I discuss specific skills with well-known experts and give actionable advice to listeners.